teymur-mardaliyev/google-qpx-express-client-api-advanced/README.md

 	public static function SearchTickets() {.....} // Request to API public static function simpleSlice(){.....} // Build slice

-Full documentation will be published as soon as posibible
+Documentation will be published as soon as posibible